Complex oscillatory patterns near singular Hopf bifurcation in a two time-scale ecosystem: THE GEOMETRIC SINGULAR PERTURBATION THEORY APPROACH

 The folded node possesses strong and weak eigenvalues $\lambda_s$ and $\lambda_w$, respectively.
 The singular strong canard $\gamma_s$ is the unique trajectory to (\ref{desing}) tangent to the strong eigendirection $v_s$, at $p$, while the singular weak canard $\gamma_w$ is tangential to the weak eigendirection, $v_w$.
-The fold curve $\mathcal{F}^+$ and the strong singular canard $\gamma_s$ form a trapping region (singular funnel) on $S^a$, such that all solutions in the funnel converge to the folded node $p$ (see figure \ref{crit_manifold_singular_funnel} (B)).
-In fact, the folded node allows a sector of singular canards to flow from $S^a$ to $S^r$ and can give rise to local oscillations for $0<\zeta <<1$.
-The extension of ${S_{\zeta}^a}$ and $S_{\zeta}^r$ into a neighborhood of $\mathcal{F}^{+}$ results in local twisting of the slow manifolds giving rise to maximal canard solutions, including extensions of $\gamma_s$ and $\gamma_w$.
+The fold curve $\mathcal{F}$ and the strong singular canard $\gamma_s$ form a trapping region ({\emph{singular funnel}}) on $S^a$ as shown in figure \ref{crit_manifold_singular_funnel}(B), such that all solutions in the funnel converge to the folded node $p$.
+In fact, the folded node allows a sector of singular canards to flow from $S^a$ to $S^r$ and can give rise to local oscillations for $0<\zeta <<1$ \cite{DGKKOW}.

-The eigenvalue ratio $\mu =\lambda_w/\lambda_s$ determines the maximal number of rotations that occur in an $O(\sqrt{\zeta})$ neighborhood of a folded node singularity.
-For sufficiently small $\zeta>0$, the strong singular canard $\gamma_s$ perturbs to a maximal canard denoted by $\gamma_s^{\zeta}$ and if $\mu^{-1} \notin \mathbb{N}$, the singular weak canard $\gamma_w$ perturbs to a maximal canard $\gamma_w^{\zeta}$ for $\zeta> 0$.
-Moreover, if $k\in \mathbb{N}$ be such that \bess 2k+1 <\mu^{-1} <2k+3 \textnormal{ and} \ \mu^{-1} \neq 2(k+1),\eess there exists $k$ other additional canards referred to as secondary canards.
-For $1\leq j \leq k$, the $j$-th secondary canard $\gamma_j^{\zeta}$ twists $2j+1$ times around $\gamma_w^{\zeta}$.
-A trajectory trapped inside the singular funnel experiences small rotations around the weak canard $\gamma_w^{\zeta}$ until it jumps to the other attracting sheet $T_{\zeta}^a$.
-A global return mechanism can re-inject trajectories to the folded-node funnel to induce mixed-mode oscillations.
-The singular funnel acts as a separatrix in the phase-space, locally dividing between those trajectories that twist around $\gamma_w^{\zeta}$ and those that do not \cite{BKW, SW}.

-The secondary canards $\gamma_j^{\zeta}$, $j =1, 2, \ldots k$ divide the singular funnel near the folded node into $k$ distinct subsectors with different rotational properties, where each subsector is associated with a rotation number.
-The first subsector is formed by the maximal strong canard $\gamma_s^{\zeta}$ and the first secondary canard $\gamma_1^{\zeta}$.
-The trajectories make one rotation if they lie within this subsector.
-The second subsector is formed by the second and third secondary canards $\gamma_2^{\zeta}$ and $\gamma_3^{\zeta}$, respectively; trajectories that enter this subsector make two rotations.
-The last subsector is bounded by the $k$th secondary canard and the fold curve $\mathcal{F}^+$.
-Trajectories in this subsector make $k$ rotations \cite{BKW, DGKKOW}.